zachj1582/hoc-afternoon/README.md

 ### Instructions

-- At the bottom of the file, create a new variable called `ExchangedCurrency` which will hold the returned component from invoking `withCurrency`.
+- At the bottom of the file, create a new variable called `ExchangedCurrency` which will hold the component returned from invoking `withCurrency`.
-- One thing to remember is that `withCurrency` required a paramater we called `BaseComponent`.
+- One thing to remember is that `withCurrency` required a parameter we called `BaseComponent`.
 Since we will be invoking the `withCurrency` function, we need to create a component to use.
-- Create a new file called `CurrencyDisplay.js` inside of our `Components` folder.
+- Create a new component inside `CurrencyDisplay.js`.
 This component will be a functional component, meaning it has no state.
 We will need to have `props` be one of our parameters.
 Think back to the previous step, what were the two props on BaseComponent?
 You can destructure them if you want.
 We will use data from `props.currency` and the amount from `props.amount` to display and convert our currency.

 <details>

-<summary> <code> Detailed Instructions </code> Pt 1 </summary>
+<summary> <code> Detailed Instructions </code> </summary>

 <br />

 - At the bottom of `CurrencyConverter.js` create a new constant called `ExchangedCurrency`.
 This variable will hold the result of invoking `withCurrency`.
 Because `withCurrency` requires a `BaseComponent` parameter, we will need to create that but first we will need to export our `ExchangedCurrency` variable.
+(Part 1)
-- Let's create a `CurrencyDisplay.js` file in `Components/`.
+- Switch to our `CurrencyDisplay.js` file.
 This is where we'll display our converted currency.
 The component should be functional, take in one paramater called `props` and return some JSX.
 The JSX will be a `<p></p>` element.
 The `p` element should show the US Dollar amount, the name of the currency, the symbol and then the amount of the exchanged currency.
 Export the newly created component.
-- Back inside of `CurrencyDisplay.js`, import our `CurrencyDisplay.js` component and use it at the bottom of the file where we will be invoking the `withCurrency` function.
+- Back inside of `CurrencyConverter.js`, import our `CurrencyDisplay.js` component and pass it as argument to the invocation of `withCurrency` at the bottom of the file.
+(Part 2)

 </details>